Sewers and wastewater

 Overflows and bypasses

-Reducing the number of weeping tile drains to the sanitary sewer is required to avoid overflow and bypass issues.
+Reducing the number of weeping tile connections to the sanitary sewer helps prevent overflow and bypass issues.
 It is estimated that there are approximately 50,000 homes within the City of London that have weeping tiles directly connected to the sanitary sewer.
-These flows can overwhelm the sewer system during heavy rainfall and can cause basement flooding, sewer system overflows, and bypasses.
+During heavy rainfall, these connections can overwhelm the sewer system, leading to basement flooding, sewer overflows, and bypasses.

 Bypasses and overflows at wastewater treatment plants (WWTP) and pumping stations for 2024.
 Volumes are in cubic metres and durations are in hours.